• What is Copywriting?

 When you put spec pieces in your portfolio, just be sure to mark them as “spec”—it’s a bit disingenuous if you don’t.

-Your turn!
 Have you started building your portfolio?
-How have you done it?
+Any tips to share with other copywriters?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!